Black Box Gallery, 811 East Burnside St. #212 Portland, Oregon 97214

 ABOUT

-A. W. Owens is a multidisciplinary artist with a background in painting, printmaking, and graphic design, now working primarily in fine-art photography, poetry, and AI-assisted artwork.
-He earned a Bachelor of Fine Arts in Photography from the Academy of Art University in San Francisco and is currently pursuing a Master of Fine Arts in Photography.
+A. W. Owens is a multidisciplinary artist working at the intersection of fine-art photography, poetry, and visual storytelling.
+With a foundation in painting, printmaking, and graphic design, his practice centers on memory, solitude, and the emotional weight of everyday places.
+Owens earned a Bachelor of Fine Arts in Photography from the Academy of Art University in San Francisco and is currently completing a Master of Fine Arts in Photography.

-His work has been exhibited at venues such as SeeMe At Armory (NYC), The Affordable Art Fair (NYC), Art Takes Miami: Scope Miami Beach, Black Box Gallery (Portland), and the Academy of Art University Spring Show (San Francisco).
-Publications featuring his photography include Fujilove Magazine, The White Wall Magazine, Mob Journal, MAC Magazine, Beautica, OFF TOWN, and Socks and Pizza: The Book II, among many others.
+Owens’s work has been shown in exhibitions including SeeMe At Armory (NYC), The Affordable Art Fair (NYC), Art Takes Miami: Scope Miami Beach, Black Box Gallery (Portland), and the Academy of Art University Spring Show (San Francisco).
+His photography has appeared in publications such as Fujilove Magazine, The White Wall Magazine, Mob Journal, MAC Magazine, Beautica, OFF TOWN, and Socks and Pizza: The Book II.